 To get the best aerial shots you will need some decent tools.
 Here is what we recommend.

 Three-Axis Gimbal: With few exceptions, every great drone photograph since the beginning of drones has been taken with a camera mounted on a 3-axis gimbal.
 Since the release of the DJI Spark, that paradigm has changed a little, but the best stuff still comes from a 3-Axis gimbal.
 Prosumer drones with 3-axis gimbals include the DJI Phantom 3 and 4 series, the DJI Mavic, the Yuneec Typhoon, and the Autel X-Star Premium.
+However, our new favorite is the DJI Mavic 2 Zoom.
+You will definitely want to check it out.

 A Great Camera: This is obvious, of course.
 A great camera is the first step in taking great pictures.
 What makes a camera great?
 Well-designed lenses, a large high-quality sensor, and customizable camera settings are a good start.
 A mechanical shutter also doesn’t hurt.
 One of the most capable cameras on the market right now is also one of the most popular – it is the camera available on the Phantom 4 Pro and Phantom 4 Advanced.
 This camera has all of the features mentioned above as well as an adjustable aperture.
 If you want a better camera than the Phantom 4 Pro then you will need to upgrade to an Inspire.